-Almost all side effects are short-term and immediately subside after the infusion is discontinued.
-They may include: elevated blood pressure, increased heart rate and nausea.
+Ketamine is a very short acting medication.
+Generally speaking, any side effect experienced from Ketamine will be short-term and will subside after the infusion has stopped.
+It can be normal to have slight increases in blood pressure and heart rate during an infusion.
+A small percentage of patient do experience some nausea during or right after the infusion.
 Nausea, elevated blood pressure and heart rate are easily managed through IV medications during the session should these arise.
-Most patient who do not eat for three hours prior to the session will not experience nausea.
+Most patient who do not eat for three hours prior to the session, and keep their eyes closed or use eyeshades during the session, will not experience any nausea.

 During your medical intake, we will determine if you need to alter your medication regime prior to treatment.
 There are only a few medications that should be altered prior to initiating treatment.
 For instance, stimulant medications, benzodiazepines, and medications like Lamictal may need to be held or adjusted prior to treatment.

-After a ketamine infusion, it is normal to feel somewhat tired or loopy for several hours.
+After receiving a ketamine infusion, it is normal to feel slightly tired or loopy for several hours.
 It would be unsafe to drive after a session so we do require that you arrange a family/friend to pick you up or utilize a taxi or other ride service.

 For chronic pain treatment, it is more difficult to keep baseline pain levels down and flair-ups without maintenance infusions ongoing.
 The majority of patients with chronic pain will do sessions every 3-6 weeks to keep the pain reduced.

 You can expect to be at the clinic for approximately 1.5-2 hours.
 There are many factors that influence the length of the infusion but most patients will receive a 35-45 minute ketamine infusion.
 Your Ketamine Assisted Psychotherapy trained therapist and medical provider will be by your side throughout your entire time in the clinic.